FlorianHalimi/LinkedIn-Job-Analysis-Data-Preprocessing-Visualization/README.md

 Experience Level Analysis:

-1. Utilizes a dataset ('cleaned_df') with an assumed 'experience_level' column.
+1. Utilizes a dataset ('cleaned_data') with an assumed 'experience_level' column.
 2. Splits the data into features (X) and the target variable 'experience_level' (y).
 3. Divides the dataset into 80% training and 20% testing subsets using 'train_test_split'.
 4. Visualizes the distribution of 'experience_level' within both the training and testing sets using histograms.